WapRe/CyberNotes/OSINT.md

   https://labs.inquest.net/ A service provides network and file analysis by using threat analytics. <br>
   https://ipinfo.io/ A service that provides detailed information about an IP address by focusing on geolocation data and service provider.<br>
   https://www.talosintelligence.com/ An IP reputation check service is provided by Cisco Talos. <br>
-  https://urlscan.io/ A service that analyses websites by simulating regular user behaviour.<br>
+  https://urlscan.io/ A service that analyses websites by simulating regular user behaviour.
+Automate the process of browsing and crawling through websites to record activities and interactions.
+The information recorded includes the domains and IP addresses contacted, resources requested from the domains, a snapshot of the web page, technologies utilised and other metadata about the website.<br>
   https://www.browserling.com/ A browser sandbox is used to test suspicious/malicious links. <br>
   https://www.wannabrowser.net/ A browser sandbox is used to test suspicious/malicious links.<br>
   https://any.run/ Sandbox to run any phishing link, gather info about ASN, IP, Domains, and other.
 Gather info about all connections related.<br>